alex-patterson-webdev/doctrine-query-filter/README.md

 # Doctrine Query Filter

-## About

-This package provides query filtering components for Doctrine ORM.
+A package providing query filtering components for Doctrine ORM.
 By modeling query filter criteria as reusable objects, it offers a consistent and extendable way of constructing complex DQL statements.

 The project has been inspired by the [Laminas Doctrine QueryBuilder](https://github.com/laminas-api-tools/api-tools-doctrine-querybuilder);